 Flexible, elastic networking is required at every level

-Flexibility is the new name of the game when it comes to network operation and performance, with cloud-hosted elastic and dynamic services set to have an impact on every layer of the network, and importantly on the optical layer.
+Flexibility is the new name of the game when it comes to network operation, performance and inventory management within the communication network, with cloud-hosted elastic and dynamic services set to have an impact on every layer of the network, and importantly on the optical layer.

 Networks will need to support network slicing, private networks, mission-critical applications such as autonomous vehicles, IoT, Industry 4.0, robotics, increasing demand for video, and countless other applications and services.